chess-levin/webradio_touch/README.md

 ## VLC

-In case there are errors like these on startup
+In case there are errors like these on startup of the python app

 ```
 [000002635638b9b0] main libvlc error: stale plugins cache: modified C:\Program Files\VideoLAN\VLC\plugins\access\libaccess_concat_plugin.dll